CHRIS HELENE BRIDGE

 AUTHOR • ARTIST • BRIDGE 2 LITERACY

-Spring is Coming! is being distributed to victims of Hurricane Harvey
+Spring is Coming! was distributed to victims of Hurricane Harvey

 and beyond to rebuild personal libraries and bring hope for brighter days ahead.
 Red Envelopes inspires young readers to also become writers